Agnee (2014 film): Development

 During mid 2013, Jaaz Multimedia announced the project with Mahiya Mahi as the main lead and Iftakar Chowdhury as the director.
 It was later announced that Arifin Shuvoo will join the cast as the main male lead.

 Soundtrack

 The film's soundtrack is composed by Adit, Shafiq Tuhin, Ahmed Humayan and with lyrics penned by Ahmed Imtiaz Bulbul, Robiul Islam Jibon, Abdul Aziz and Sudip Kumar Dip.

+Reception

 Sequel

 Director Iftakar Chowdhury has made a sequel, Agnee 2.
 The film released in 2015.